Protein Ball Recipe

 Protein Ball Recipe | The Food Cafe

-This protein ball recipe does not have any ingredients that makes them necessary to refrigerate, but I like to keep them stored in an airtight container or ziplock bag that has been lined with parchment paper.
 Showing how to store protein balls, either in a airtight plastic container or gallon sized freezer bag lined with parchment paper, by The Food Cafe.

 How to make protein balls

-5. Using a cookie scoop or spoon, form into balls and place on prepared sheet pan.
-Place in the freezer for 1 hour.
 Three images showing a food processor with rice crispy's and flax seed added to the protein ball mixture and placing them on a sheet pan lined with white parchment paper, by The Food Cafe.

 all the ingredients needed to make this protein ball recipe on a white background, by The Food Cafe.

-Other protein ball add ins:
+Other protein ball add-ins:

 1. Peanut butter, almond butter, cashew butter